drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 #### Single ended signal conditioning
-The following shows a reasonable approach for the front end circuit.
+The following shows a reasonable approach for a simple shift, flip and amplify while accommodating the wide variation in output impedance of the sensor.
 We use a dual OPAMP, the ADA4807-2, slew 225μV/s, input noise 3.1nV/√Hz, 0.1pA/√Hz, and input capacitance 1pf.
 The first unit is configured as a voltage follower to take care of the large variation in source impedance and the second is setup as an inverting amplifier with offset.
 This gives us reproducible gain and it provides linear response with good noise performance.
+We use this approach for our 12 bit systems including the "all-in-one" and analog boards.

 <p align="center">
 <img src="Images/CCD_input_sketch.jpg" alt="CCD signal conditioning" width="80%">